Postgraduate Course: Advanced Hebrew Texts A (BIST11011)

 - Read and translate fluently Hebrew narrative texts.

 - Have a good understanding of the methods of historical-critical exegesis.

-- Be able to discuss as appropriate the history and interpretation of key biblical texts and themes in the Hebrew Bible.
+- Be able to discuss the history and interpretation of key biblical texts and themes in the narrative parts of the Hebrew Bible.